Tooth Extractions Near You

 Once your tooth is out, they’ll clean the site again and stitch it closed.
 You’ll most likely feel a bit sore and experience some minimal bleeding in the following days, but that’s normal.
 Stick to consuming soft foods like bread, soup, milkshakes, and yogurt while you recover.
 Take Advil or Tylenol to manage any pain and keep an ice pack against your cheek.
 Furthermore, stay away from using straws, as this can dislodge any blood clots that form, and gently rinse your mouth out for the first 24 hours.

-At Airdrie Dental Choice, we provide tooth extractions near you.
+At Airdrie Choice Dental, we provide tooth extractions near you.
 Our dental team is ready and willing to assist you however you need and will guide you through each stage of the treatment, so you don’t encounter any surprises.
-Book your one-on-one consolation with us to get started – you can do so via phone, email, or by stopping by our dental clinic in person.
+Book your one-on-one consultation with us to get started – you can do so via phone, email, or by stopping by our dental clinic in person.